loginid1/php-lumen-integration/README.md

 #### The `LOGIN_REDIRECT_URI` variable

 When the user authenticates themselves with LoginID (similar to authenticating with Google), LoginID will need to pass back control and information back to your servers.
 The Callback URL is the path that will be used to accomplish this and you will need to define it.

-Because we are using the custom URI our variable will look like the following:

 ```
 LOGIN_REDIRECT_URI=http://localhost:8000/callback